kennysmithed/oels2021lot/oels_practical_monday_part2.md

 ```

 That will present the sentence "A self-paced reading trial" one word at a time,
 waiting for a spacebar response after each word, then present a y/n comprehension question at the end.
-However, that is quite unwieldy - there is lots of redundant information (we have to specify every time the trial type, the spacebar input), building the trial list for a long experiment with hundreds of sentences is going to be very error prone, and it would be impossible to randomise the order without messing everything up horribly!
+However, that is quite unwieldy - there is lots of redundant information (every trial has the same trial type etc, but we have to specify it every time), building the trial list for a long experiment with hundreds of sentences is going to be very error prone, and it would be impossible to randomise the order without messing everything up horribly!

 Thankfully jsPsych provides a nice way around this.
 A slightly more sophisticated solution involves using nested timelines (explained under *Nested timelines* in [the relevant part of the jsPsych documentation](https://www.jspsych.org/overview/timeline/): we create a trial which has its own timeline, and then that is expanded into a series of trials, one trial per item
 in the timeline (so each of these complex trials functions a bit like its own stand-alone embedded experiment with its own timeline).
 We can use nested timelines to form a more compressed representation of the long trial sequence above and get rid of some of the redundancy.